Tampines MRT station: East–West Line (EWL)

-In 2012, half-height platform screen doors were installed at this station as part of the Land Transport Authority's (LTA) programme to improve safety in MRT stations.
+In 2011, half-height platform screen doors were installed at this station as part of the Land Transport Authority's (LTA) programme to improve safety in MRT stations.
 Later, on 30 March 2012, Tampines was the first MRT station to have high-volume low-speed fans installed above the station platforms as part of a network-wide programme to improve ventaliation at the platforms of elevated stations.

-Downtown line (DTL)
+Downtown Line (DTL)

-On 20 August 2010, the LTA announced that Tampines station would be an interchange with the Downtown line.
+On 20 August 2010, the LTA announced that Tampines station would be an interchange with the Downtown Line.
 The station would be constructed as part of the 21 km Stage 3, consisting of 16 stations between the River Valley (now Fort Canning) and Expo stations.
 The line was expected to be completed in 2017.

 Contract 925A for the construction of the DTL station was awarded to KTC Civil Engineering & Construction Pte Ltd at a contract sum of S$118.5 million (US$ million) in July 2011.
 Construction of the station started that month and was targeted to complete in 2017.

 The station was constructed using the top-down method.
 This was to minimise movement to the existing viaducts for the EWL.
 As there is limited space, special low headroom machines were utilised to facilitate some of the works.
 To prevent disruption to the operations of the bus interchange and the shops, a paid link was not constructed between the DTL and EWL stations.

 On 31 May 2017, it was announced that the station, together with the rest of DTL3, would be opened on 21 October that year.
 Passengers were offered a preview of the station along with the other DTL3 stations at the DTL 3 Open House on 15 October.

+Incidents

+On 8 August 2003, a westbound train lost traction current at 10.13 pm and stalled along the track between Pasir Ris and Tampines.
+An empty train was used to push the train towards Tampines and service resumed at 10.35 pm.
+However, 21 minutes later, the traction current tripped again, this time in-between the same two stations in both directions and SMRT staff only managed to restore the eastbound side before the end of operating hours.
+73 passengers were stuck in a westbound train and detrainment was carried out.
+During both delays, eastbound services terminated at Tampines and alternative transport was provided for affected passengers.